The following outlines the different approaches required for Investors to qualify as Accredited Investors under Rules 506(b) and 506(c).

 If qualification of an Accredited Investor is based on joint income or net worth with a spouse, any certification will have to be provided both by the Investor and by the spouse.

-Given that the new verification requirements are somewhat recent, understanding of the requirements is a very important part of compliance by Issuers of private Securities, and Investors are encouraged to treat such verification very seriously.
+Given that the new verification requirements are somewhat recent, understanding the requirements is a very important part of compliance by Issuers of private Securities, and Investors are encouraged to treat such verification very seriously.

 For additional information about accreditation, please review the “Regulation D ‘Accredited Investor’ Investor Questionnaire.”
 It further defines accredited status and certain information that investment sponsors are required to collect from Investors.